ObolNetwork/obol-docs/docs/gov/governance/raf.md

 ### Step 2: Application Registration

-Projects are invited to create an application on the RAF Portal.
+Projects are invited to create an application on the [RAF App](http://raf.obol.org/).
 Any project or team can apply, but in the future, governance may decide that an application needs to be made by someone holding a minimum amount of OBOL tokens.

 Once a RAF round is opened, to apply for the Obol RAF, projects can create an application on [raf.obol.org](http://raf.obol.org/) by following these steps:

-1. **Create an Application:** Fill out the application form using the RAF Portal.
+1. **Create an Application:** Fill out the application form using the [RAF App](http://raf.obol.org/).
 2. **Describe Impact:** Specify the category of the project and its impact.

 ### Step 3: Application Review